London Stock Exchange warns of supply chain shortages - ExBulletin

 Its data and analytics unit, which houses Refinitiv, reported a 0.3% decline in pro forma revenues, along with lower results from its Trading & Banking solutions business.

-LSEG shares fell as low as 4.2% and were down 3.5% for the last time.
+LSEG stocks fell as low as 4.2% and were down 3.5% for the last time.

-LSEG said it expects year-to-April revenue to grow 4-5%, but fourth-quarter revenue does not grow as quickly as the third quarter in constant currencies.
+LSEG said he expected year-over-year revenue to grow 4-5%, but fourth-quarter revenue not growing as fast as in the third quarter in constant currencies.

-There have been no changes from previous spending or capital spending plans, although supply chain pressures may impact the timing of some tech spending this year, he said. declared, without giving further details.
+There has been no change from previous spending or capital spending plans, although supply chain pressures “may impact the timing of some technology spending this year,” he said. he declared, without giving further details.

 Refinitiv was separated from Thomson Reuters, parent company of Reuters News, in 2018 by a consortium led by Blackstone before being acquired by LSEG in a $ 27 billion deal finalized in January 2021.

-With the takeover, Schwimmer is attempting to turn LSEG into a one-stop-shop for data, trading and analytics, although the data provider’s absorption costs are worrying some investors.
+With the takeover, Schwimmer attempts to transform LSEG as a one-stop-shop for data, trading, and analytics, although the data provider’s absorption costs worry some investors.

 Thomson Reuters now owns a minority stake in LSEG and Refinitiv pays Thomson Reuters for the information it distributes.